sonyc-project/SONYC-MKII/README.md

 # SONYC-MKII
-This repo is for datasets and tools of "Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW" in ICCPS 22'
+This repo contains datasets and tools of "Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW" in ICCPS 22'

 ML Training is